-Two weeks in a new country is just enough time to figure out how to run the shower and pronounce the names of the people you’re with.
-So I do not speak with any authority, which reminds me of the joke they tell about a tourist, an expat, and a native, all of whom discover a fly in their drink.
+Two weeks in a new country is just enough time to figure out how to adjust the hot water in the shower and pronounce the names of the people you’re with.
+So I don’t speak with any authority, which reminds me of the joke they tell about a tourist, an expat, and a native, all of whom discover a fly in their drink.
 The tourist gets hysterical, the expat fishes it out, and the native drinks around it.
 Still, first-impressions can be revealing.
 I’ll try not to get hysterical.

 Whether this aggressive streak comes from our history, psyche, capitalism, or something entirely different, it is there.
 It no doubt helped make us who we are and gave us abundance, but that does not mean it should continue to define us.
 Perhaps, as Noam Chomsky points out, it isn’t the people who are aggressive but government leaders and policies that lead to ongoing conflict across the globe.

 I may be talking through my hat (actually, I can’t since I left it on the plane), but it is a truism that we can learn valuable lessons from other cultures just as they can learn many things from us.
 From my limited experience, I would say Kenya would be a good place to start, especially given their national “character.”
 The Jesuits already have begun work there.
 Let’s just make sure we merge the best of both cultures and not, as in John F. Kennedy’s description of Washington, DC, combine the hospitality of the North with the efficiency of the South.

 For feature photo, go to Masai Peuple.
 Like fiction?
 Check out the Mercury “trilogy” (The Gringo, Laura Fedora) here.
 Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”
 Note to self: Do not do different things, live different lives.